Skip to main content

 © dpa

-Growing significance of islam
+Growing significance of Islam

 Migration is making Islam an increasingly significant part of religious life.
 While no definitive survey has been carried out, the number of Muslims in Germany has been estimated to be between 5.3 and 5.6 million, with roots in 50 different nations.
 Large Muslim communities have grown up in many cities.
 The German Islam Conference (DIK) was established in 2006 and provides an official framework for interaction between Muslims and the German state.
 German universities also offer training programmes for imams, and the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › intends to expand these services.